 Classified Employee of the Month

-, Behavioral Management Technician/Special Education, was nominated by Principal Lauren Roth for his contributions at Leo A. Palmiter Jr./Sr. High School.
+Eric Nicholls, Behavioral Management Technician/Special Education, was nominated by Principal Lauren Roth for his contributions at Leo A. Palmiter Jr./Sr. High School.
 Mr. Nicholls leads the Check In, Check Out (CICO) mentoring program for students who need additional support with goal setting and working through issues.
 He is dedicated to helping students with academic and behavioral challenges.
 Mr. Nicholls assists with student observations in the classroom, reinforcement system design, data analysis, and assisting in the development and monitoring of Positive Behavior Intervention Plans.
 He believes that students have the capacity to change for the better.
 Mr. Nicholls provides optimism and hope for students so they are able to see that their goals are attainable.
-He was also an Employee of the Month in 2015
+He was also an Employee of the Month in 2015.
+Mr. Nicholls has been employed by the Sacramento County Office of Education since 2003.

 Certificated Employee of the Month